togogh/dva-project/Submissions/Final/README.md

 NOTE: This package uses Python.

 In order to run all the code in this package, you will need to extract the CODE folder to your local files.
-Then we would recommend starting a virtual environment by running `python -m venv venv` in the terminal and running `pip install -r ELT_requirements.txt` to make sure you have all the necessary packages.
+Then we would recommend starting a virtual environment and running `pip install -r ELT_requirements.txt modeling_and_analysis_ipynb_requirements.txt` to make sure you have all the necessary libraries.

+If you would like to view the final visualization, please [download](https://powerbi.microsoft.com/en-us/downloads/) and install Microsoft Power BI Desktop.
+The free version is good enough.

 # EXECUTION

-Run the files in this order:
+1. Data (Run the files in this order.
+Income and pricing data have been included in the package, but census data will have to be downloaded because the file size is too big to be included here)

-1. dataEL.py
+    - dataEL.py
-2. dataTPercentify.py
+    - dataTPercentify.py
-3. dataTCompile.py
+    - dataTCompile.py
-4. For, "Manchester LSOA Modeling.ipynb", "UK Gentrification NN.ipynb", "UK Gentrification RF_XGB_SHAP.ipynb", "Post Modeling Gentrification Analysis.ipynb" run the cells in each notebook sequentially.
-The required CSVs are in "modeling_data folder."
+2. Modeling (Run the cells in each notebook sequentially.
+The required CSVs are in "modeling_data" folder)
+    - Manchester LSOA Modeling.ipynb
+    - UK Gentrification NN.ipynb
+    - UK Gentrification RF_XGB_SHAP.ipynb
+    - Post Modeling Gentrification Analysis.ipynb
+3. Visualization (Open the following file in Power BI)
+    - Gentrification Analysis.pbix